ankurdhar07/python-note-and-projects/notes/Variables and Data Types/README.md

 - d is a boolean (bool)

-2️⃣ Checking Data Types
+2️⃣ Checking Data Types:

 We can check the type of a variable using the type() function: print(type(c)) print(type(b)) print(type(a))

-3️⃣ Numeric Data Types
+3️⃣ Numeric Data Types:

 - int → Whole numbers (e.g., 3, -8, 0)

 - float → Decimal numbers (e.g., 7.349, -9.0)

 - complex → Numbers with imaginary part (e.g., 6 + 2j)

-4️⃣ Boolean Data
+4️⃣ Boolean Data:

 Boolean values are either:
 True
 False

-5️⃣ Conditional Statements
+5️⃣ Conditional Statements:

 if (3 > 7):
     print("f is greater than g")
 else: